mrcharleshu/java-main/README.md

-# java-memo
+# java-main

-Java basic and related operation memo
+Try to use java main to get familiar with all characteristics of Java